Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Born and raised in Lavon, a settlement in northern Israel, he had moved to Tel Aviv with friends and planned to start a course at the Rimon School of Music in October 2023.

 Friends and family described him as a “cheerful, happy” man, “surrounded by friends, loves life and good food”.
-Alon has a brother and sister, Ronen and Inbar, and is the son of Kobi and Idit.
+Mr Ohel has a brother and sister, Ronen and Inbar, and is the son of Kobi and Idit.

 The 24-year-old went to Nova with friends but was forced to flee to a shelter in Re’im when the shooting began.
-There, the group managed to escape grenades until he was taken by Hamas alongside Eliya Cohen, Or Levy, and the late Hersh Goldberg-Polin.
+He was taken by Hamas alongside Eliya Cohen, Or Levy, and the late Hersh Goldberg-Polin.

 Eitan Avraham Mor

-A barista working in Jerusalem before the 7 October attacks, Eitan Avraham Mor was on the security team at the Nova festival when he was taken hostage by Hamas.
+Eitan Avraham Mor, a barista working in Jerusalem, was on the security team at the Nova festival when he was taken hostage by Hamas.

-One of seven siblings, 25-year-old Mr Mor has been described as someone with a “big heart” who “makes everyone laugh and loves to give himself to others”.

-According to the Hostages and Missing Families Forum Headquarters, Mr Mor stayed to help evacuate wounded festivalgoers before he was kidnapped himself in October 2023.
+Mr Mor stayed back to help evacuate wounded festivalgoers at Nova before he was kidnapped, according to the Hostages and Missing Families Forum Headquarters.

-A previously released hostage, Ron Krivoy, who spent three days with Mr Mor in a tunnel, told of his “big smile and hope that didn't fade even in the depths of the earth”.
+A previously released hostage, Ron Krivoi, who spent three days with Mr Mor in a tunnel, told of his “big smile and hope that didn't fade even in the depths of the earth”.

 Gali Berman

-Mr Berman was born and raised in Kibbutz Kfar Aza in southern Israel and worked providing sound and lighting for events.
-The brothers are said to be huge football fans, keenly following both Maccabi Tel Aviv and Liverpool.
+Mr Berman was born and raised in Kibbutz Kfar Aza and worked providing sound and lighting for events.

-His friends described him as the first person they call when they need help, adding he has a “wide heart”, a statement from the Hostages and Missing Families Forum Headquarters said.
+His friends described him as the first person they call when they need help, adding he has a “wide heart”, a statement from the hostage families forum said.

-The pair were kidnapped from the Kfar Aza Kibbutz along with Emily Damari on 7 October.
+The pair were kidnapped from the Kfar Aza Kibbutz along with Emily Damari.

 Ziv Berman

-Gali Berman’s twin brother Ziv is also understood to have arrived back in Israel on Monday morning.
+Gali Berman’s twin brother Ziv also arrived back in Israel on Monday morning.

-Described as an “amazing and kind-hearted person” with a “captivating joy for life,” Mr Berman loves exploring the world alongside his brother and travelled to Costa Rica before he was kidnapped in 2023, according to the Hostages and Missing Families Forum Headquarters.
+Described as an “amazing and kind-hearted person” with a “captivating joy for life,” Ziv loves exploring the world alongside his brother and travelled to Costa Rica before he was kidnapped, according to the Forum.

 Both Gali and Ziv Berman are said to have coordinated their work shifts to help their father Doron with treatments for his Parkinson’s disease.